getsolus/help-center-docs/devlog/2024-02-09-Intro-to-optimizing-packages-on-solus.md

 > Decodes the WebP image file to PNG format

 Turns out, it's more accurate to say we are _directly_ testing `libpng` and by extension `zlib`.
-It isn't `libwebp` that's spending all of it's time in `libz.so`, it's `libpng`!
+It isn't `libwebp` that's spending all of its time in `libz.so`, it's `libpng`!
 This is exactly the reason you have to be careful about the benchmarks chosen and, ensure you understand what they're doing.

 However, the good news about this little snafu is:

 1. `dwebp` can be used to translate to another image format such as `.yuv` that'll more accurately remove the bottleneck from `libz.so`.
 2. We now know that `libpng` has a huge bottleneck in `libz.so` and speeding up `zlib` _should_ dramatically speed up `libpng` performance.

 ## Adjusting the Benchmark